CodePenguin/pushwiki/public/docs/settings.md

 # Settings

 The "pushwiki.json" file allows you to change various aspects of PushWiki.
+[Click here](pushwiki/settings) to see your current settings.

 For CSS classes, refer to the [Bootstrap documentation](https://getbootstrap.com/docs/5.0/content/tables/).